Fall, Spring, Academic Year, Calendar Year

 Australia ranks as one of the best places to live in the world according to measurements of income, human development, healthcare and civil rights.
 The sixth-largest country in the world by land mass, its comparatively small population of approximately 23 million people is concentrated in the highly-urbanised east and southeast coast of the Australian continent.

 Students may apply for a variety of housing options on campus or may live off campus.
 Board plans and costs vary.
 (Note: On-campus accommodation is not guaranteed).
 More information is available from your study abroad advisor, or at Tasmania's accommodation page.

-Students will receive instructions on making travel arrangements during a program-specific orientation session and will be able to arrange their own flights to Sydney.
+Students will receive instructions on making travel arrangements during a program-specific orientation session and will be able to arrange their own flights to Sydney, then onward to Hobart, Tasmania.
 Upon arrival, ground transportation is available to take students to the program site.